 Higher Degree Research Examination Policy

-The purpose of this policy is to outline the procedures to regulate the examination of an Alphacrucis College (AC) Higher Degree Research (HDR) thesis or portfolio.
+The purpose of this policy is to outline the procedures to regulate the examination of an Alphacrucis University College (AC) Higher Degree Research (HDR) thesis or portfolio.

-All delivery sites of the College.
+All delivery sites of AC.

 Research theses and portfolios completed by AC HDR candidates are examined by appropriately qualified external experts.
 The HDR examination process is an integral part of ensuring the academic quality, originality and integrity of AC courses.
 It adheres to international benchmarking standards and promotes dissemination of the research.

-Each Master of Philosophy (MPhil), Doctor of Philosophy (PhD) and Doctor of Ministry (DMin) thesis/portfolio is examined by a minimum of two external examiners.
+Each Honours, Master of Philosophy (MPhil), Doctor of Philosophy (PhD) and Doctor of Ministry (DMin) thesis/portfolio is examined by a minimum of two external examiners.
 HDR examiners must:

 - be research active in the field;

 - hold a doctorate degree or equivalent to the one of the thesis/portfolio being examined;

 - not have any relevant conflicts of interest.